athallabf/athallabf/README.md

 # Athalla Barka Fadhil

 ## 👨‍💻 Backend Developer | Fullstack Enthusiast

-Information Technology major at Institut Teknologi Sepuluh Nopember (ITS)
+**Information Technology major at Institut Teknologi Sepuluh Nopember (ITS)**

 ### 🚀 About Me

-Passionate about crafting robust and scalable backend solutions.
-I thrive on the challenges of software development and am constantly expanding my skill set to stay at the forefront of technology.
+Hey there!
+I'm Athalla, and I love creating robust and scalable backend solutions.
+I'm passionate about software development and enjoy learning new technologies to keep up with the ever-evolving tech landscape.

 ### 🛠️ Current Focus

-- **Backend Development**: Diving deep into NestJS and Golang to architect powerful server-side applications.
+- **Backend Development**: I'm diving deep into **NestJS** and **Golang** to build powerful server-side applications.
-- **Fullstack Experience**: Currently contributing to Barunastra Roboboat ITS as a Fullstack Developer, working with NextJS and integrating ROS with frontend systems.
+- **Fullstack Experience**: Right now, I'm working with the awesome team at Barunastra Roboboat ITS as a Fullstack Developer, using **NextJS** and integrating **ROS** with frontend systems.
-- **DevOps Interest**: Exploring the DevOps ecosystem to enhance my understanding of the full software development lifecycle.
+- **DevOps Interest**: I'm exploring the DevOps world to get a better understanding of the entire software development lifecycle.

 ### 💼 Skills & Interests